-In Cambridge, Massachusetts, a "tax audit" is a procedure in which the IRS or local tax authorities conduct an investigation of a taxpayer's tax filings, looking at them in more detail than they ordinarily do.
+In Cambridge, Maryland, a "tax audit" is a procedure in which the IRS or local tax authorities conduct an investigation of a taxpayer's tax filings, looking at them in more detail than they ordinarily do.
 Usually, they do this because there is something suspicious in the tax return.
-State and federal tax authorities also do a certain number of random audits each year, without necessarily suspecting that an individual auditee has done anything wrong.
+State and federal tax authorities also do a some number of random audits each year, without necessarily suspecting that an individual auditee has done anything wrong.

-The actual procedure involved in a tax audit in Cambridge, Massachusetts is usually fairly straightforward.
+The actual process involved in a tax audit in Cambridge, Maryland is usually fairly straightforward.
 If you hare chosen for an audit, you will receive a letter in the mail telling you as much.
-Before responding, it's important for you to make sure that the letter is authentic, because there are scammers who send fake audit letters to innocent victims, in an attempt to extort money out of them.
+Before responding, it's essential for you to make sure that the letter is authentic, because there are scammers who send fake audit letters to innocent victims, in an attempt to extort money out of them.
 You should search the Internet for the name of the organization that the letter claims to represent, and call them using the contact information on their website, and confirm that you are actually being audited.

 After confirming that the audit you're facing is actually legitimate, there are a few things you can do to prepare.
 Initially, you should assemble all of the relevant documents you have in your possession.
 This should include your tax return, W-2 forms, and records of any expenses that you claim as deductions.
 You should bring these documents, and any others that the auditor requests, to the meeting.
 At the meeting, the auditor will ask you a series of questions, which you should answer honestly and to the best of your knowledge.

 Reasons For a Tax Audit in Cambridge, Maryland

 There are numerous reasons why the federal government, or the government of Maryland may want to audit a taxpayer.